 If you’re willing to pay extra, we would recommend staying for Sunset over Sunrise – we’ve seen far more impressive photos of sunset at Borobudur than what we saw at sunrise.

 Arriving right at the beginning or staying until the very end of the day will give you the best experience, without the tour groups & far fewer crowds.

-In the morning, the tour buses start arriving at 8am.
+In the morning, tour buses start arriving at 8am.

 And in case you were wondering, we often get asked what camera we use.
 All the photos in this post were taken on a Nikon D3300 DSLR.

 You can visit both Borobudur & Prambanan in 1 day with a tour – & even by yourself using public transport.
-We will tell you exactly how to get to Borobudur later in the post…
+We will tell you exactly how to reach Borobudur later in the post…

 But there are enough things to do at Borobudur for a full day trip: